puzzle-bbt/training-sbb-puzzle/README.md

-# Ausbildung SBB / Puzzle
+# IT Ninjas Labs

-The techlab is available on GitHub Pages [here](https://puzzle-bbt.github.io/training-sbb-puzzle/).
+The techlab is available on GitHub Pages [here](https://it-ninjas.github.io/labs/).

 ## Content Sections